vladk-ml/sdat/memory-bank/systemPatterns.md

 - **Command Pattern:** Frontend issues commands to backend via API endpoints.
 - **Observer Pattern:** Real-time updates (e.g., training progress) via WebSockets.
 - **Versioning:** Dataset and annotation versions are tracked and can be compared/exported.
+- **Audit Trail:** All dataset changes are logged for traceability and inspection.

 ## Component Relationships

 - **Electron Frontend** ↔ **Python Backend**: Communicate via REST, WebSockets, and ZeroMQ.
-- **Frontend**: Manages UI, state, and user workflow.
+- **Frontend**: Manages UI, state, and user workflow; provides professional, information-dense, VS Code-like experience.
-- **Backend**: Handles all vision processing, annotation, augmentation, and training.
+- **Backend**: Handles all vision processing, annotation, augmentation, training, and dataset history.
 - **Storage Layer**: SQLite DB and filesystem, abstracted by a data access layer in Python.
-- **Project Structure**: Each project has its own directory with database, raw images, annotations, versions, and temp files.
+- **Project Structure**: Each project has its own directory with database, raw images, processed images, annotations, versions, temp files, and history.

 ## Packaging & Deployment